KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/17-mountain-high-place.md

 **Core Glyphic Sequence:**
 `▽ → ↑⚓ → 📱 → C↑→⚫`
-*(From the embodied earth, acclivous motion along the Theonic Axis leads to revelation and final centropic return.)*
+*(From the Embodied Earth, Acclivous Motion along the Theonic Axis leads to Revelation and final Centropic Return.)*

 ---